 Both routes lead to the same outcome — a structured consultation with the School Ease team at a time convenient for your leadership.

-We confirm receipt of your enquiry and propose a consultation time aligned to your availability and the School Ease calendar.
+We confirm receipt of your enquiry and propose a consultation time aligned to your availability.

-We review your school's current digital setup, operational challenges, and strategic goals to determine the most appropriate deployment approach.
+We review your school's current digital setup, operational challenges, and strategic goals.

-You receive a clear, written deployment plan covering scope, package recommendation, timeline, and all deliverables before any commitment is required.
+You receive a clear, written deployment plan covering scope, package recommendation, timeline, and all deliverables.

 Upon approval of the deployment plan, your school is confirmed in the term's schedule and the six-week implementation process begins.